A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations

-The metaphysical picture provided by atomist Newtonian mechanics is of course a very heavy burden for today's quantum physics.
-Newton's metaphysical representation of the world has become the ``common sense'' of our time.
-Advocated by many like a dogma that cannot be questioned, the idea that QM talks about small particles has been introduced within the theory uncritically and without any formal nor experimental support.
-Particle metaphysics plays today an essential role in the discussion and debates about QM.
-Even though some researchers recognize the difficulties of thinking in classical terms they seem always to forget when being actually confronted with the problems and questions raised by the theory.
-However, the worst part of this situation comes from those researchers who do not even acknowledge that the Newtonian atomist picture is a particular metaphysical system, and not an ``obvious'' or ``self evident'' way to talk about reality.
-It is only when we recognize the fact that physical theories imply a formal-conceptual representation that an obvious question raises: could it be possible to create new concepts that would allow us to understand the phenomena implied by {\it quantum entanglement} in a manner which does not consider ``particles'', and which is not ``spooky''?
-Just in the same way as we created the notion of `field' in order to account for the phenomena of electricity and magnetism, could it be possible to develop a notion which is able to explain in an intuitive manner the quantum correlations that we encounter when performing measurements in the lab?
+Of course, the atomist Newtonian metaphysical representation of the world has become not only the ``common sense'' of our time but also a very heavy burden for quantum physicists.
+Advocated like a dogma, without any formal nor experimental support, the idea that QM talks about small particles has remained almost completely unquestioned up to the present.
+And even though it is not difficult to find researchers who recognize the difficulties of thinking in such classical terms they seem always to forget when talking about the theory in representational terms.
+But the worst part of this situation comes from those researchers who do not even acknowledge that the Newtonian atomist picture is a particular metaphysical system, and not an ``obvious'' or ``self evident'' way to talk about reality.
+In fact, it is only when we recognize that physical theories presuppose a formal-conceptual representation that an obvious question raises: could it be possible to create new concepts that would allow us to understand the phenomena implied by {\it quantum entanglement} in a manner which does not consider ``particles'' and which is not ``spooky''?
+Just in the same way as we created the notion of `field' in order to account for the phenomena of electricity and magnetism, could it be possible to develop a notion which is able to explain in an intuitive manner the correlations that we encounter when performing quantum experiments in the lab?